oskarcalvo/reports4freetoggl/README.md

 ## Installation

-To install this project you must clone the project from github and run
+To install this project you must clone the project from github and run:

     $ bundle install